Хвороба кісток Келера

 v8547110_uk

-Köhler bone disease is osteochondrosis of the tarsal navicular bone.
+Köhler bone disease is a rare, idiopathic, unilateral osteochondrosis of the tarsal navicular bone.
+It usually affects children aged 3 to 5 years (more commonly boys).

-Köhler bone disease usually affects children aged 3 to 5 years (more commonly boys) and is unilateral.
-The foot becomes swollen and painful; tenderness is maximal over the medial longitudinal arch.
+In Köhler bone disease, the foot becomes swollen and painful; tenderness is maximal over the medial longitudinal arch.
 Weight bearing and walking increase discomfort, and gait is disturbed.

-On x-ray, the navicular bone is initially flattened and sclerotic and later becomes fragmented, before reossification.
-X-rays comparing the affected side with the unaffected side help assess progression.
+On radiographs, the navicular bone is initially flattened and sclerotic and later becomes fragmented, before reossification.
+Bilateral foot radiographs comparing the affected side with the unaffected side help assess progression.

 Treatment of Köhler Bone Disease